X3r0Day/InformationDisclosure/README.md

 #### This tool is for educational/research purposes only.
 Use it responsibly and don’t break the internet.
 I’m not responsible for any harm!

+#### You may see garbage output in starting of `output.txt` file because that's how Archive have saved some urls.. but soon after you will only get the filtered urls.
+Didn't felt the need to add filter for garbage so.. ehh.

 ---

 ### Inspiration took from [LostSec](https://www.youtube.com/@lostsecc)